 It is appropriate to the individual’s level of knowledge/experience.
 A learner who is new to a topic doesn’t necessarily know what to pay attention to or safely ignore.
 Too much detail can feel overwhelming.
 It’s most useful to give the new learner only the information they need and then stop.
 Generally that means: what to do, how to do it, and why.

-Feedback should be delivered close the event that led to the feedback.
+It is delivered close the event that led to the feedback.
 If feedback is delivered well after the event, it could be irrelevant.
 Or the gap in time might mean that the individual doesn’t completely understand the feedback.

 Feedback is effective only when the person receiving the feedback applies it.
 Look for opportunities to give feedback when the learner can apply it.